 Soon after the removal of paper, pens, and ink, the royal family enjoyed their last meal as a family because in December Louis XVI was removed and then guillotined on 21 January 1793.
 The Dauphin, now called Louis XVII by royalists and “the son of Capet” by revolutionaries, became ill in early May of 1793.
 His poor health was attributed to a lack of fresh air and “want of exercise.”
 In addition, he complained of pain in his side and displayed a fever and headache.

-During this time, persistent rumors swirled that the prisoners at the Temple were to be rescued.
+Persistent rumors also began swirl about this same time that the prisoners at the Temple were to be rescued.
 This was worrisome for revolutionaries because they believed if the Royal Family was freed Royalists might use Louis XVII to help them regain control and reinstate the monarchy.
 This resulted in the Committee of Public Safety finally decreeing:

 “[T]he young Louis, son of Capet, ‘should be separated from his mother, and placed in another apartment, the best guarded of all in the temple,’ and also ‘that the son of Capet, when separated from his mother, should be put in charge of a tutor to be chosen by the General Council of the Commune.'”

 On the 3rd of July 1793, the Convention gave their orders, which meant removing the Dauphin from his mother.
 They had also ordered that the boy was to be placed in the apartment considered to be the most secure in the Tower.
-However, when Marie Antoinette was informed of their decision and ordered to hand over her child, she adamantly refused to do so.
+However, when Marie Antoinette was informed of their decision she adamantly refused to hand him over.
 The dauphin was so distressed he cried, he kicked, he screamed.
 Then, according to his sister:

 “[He then] threw himself into my mother’s arms, and with violent cries entreated not to be parted from her.
 My mother would not let her son go and she actually defended against the efforts of the officers.”